 Welcoming Patients from Dubuque, Davenport, Dyersville, IA, Nearby Wisconsin and Galena, IL

 Periodontal disease is gum disease.
 It begins as gingivitis, which involves minor gum inflammation and slight bleeding when you brush or floss.
 Left untreated, gingivitis will progress into periodontitis, damaging the gums and jawbone.
 Teeth may loosen and be lost.
+Periodontal disease is not uncommon; studies show that it is present to some degree in almost 50 percent of Americans aged 30 years or older.

 Contributing Factors to Gum Disease